 Long-Fibered Sphagnum Moss

 This is a great media for sundew, and many of the sundew variations can thrive in this type of moss, depending on your climate and the area designated for growing.
-It is considered to be an excellent substitute for peat moss and can be found at most gardening stores.
+It is considered to be an excellent substitute for peat moss and can be found at most gardening stores or you can get it here.

 - Some recommended brands of long-fibered sphagnum moss are I Better Grow Orchid Moss and Mosser Lee.
 Where this type of moss is concerned, it is much faster and cleaner to use than your normal peat moss.
 But you still need to rinse it.

-This can be located at your local pool supply stores as pool filter sand.
+This can be located at your local pool supply stores as pool filter sand or your can buy it here.
 Pool filter sand is typically pre-washed, so it cuts down some of your rinsing time.
 A larger grade of #20 is recommended and is good for loosening up the soil in your sundew pots, allowing them to drain better.
 Give it a rinse before using it to avoid mineral buildup.

 - Do not inhale silica sand dust: With repeated exposure to silica sand dust, you can develop the lung condition silicosis.